awsdocs/aws-systems-manager-user-guide/doc_source/sysman-mw-walk-cli.md

    }
    ```

-1. Execute the following command to register a task for the Maintenance Window\.
+1. Run the following command to register a task for the Maintenance Window\.
 The task in first example uses Systems Manager Run Command to run the `df` command using the AWS\-RunShellScript document\.
 You can also specify tasks that use Systems Manager Automation, AWS Lambda, and AWS Step Functions, as shown in the additional examples\.
 You can specify the following parameters when registering a task:
    + **`targets`**: Specify either Key=WindowTargetIds,Values=*IDs* to specify a target that is already registered with the Maintenance Window\.
 Or, specify Key=InstanceIds,Values=*IDs* to target individual instances that may or may not be registered with the Maintenance Window\.
    + **`task-arn`**: The resource that the task uses during execution\.
 For RUN\_COMMAND and AUTOMATION task types, `TaskArn` is the SSM document name or ARN\.
 For LAMBDA tasks, it's the function name or ARN\.
 For STEP\_FUNCTION tasks, it's the state machine ARN\.
    + **`window-id`**: The ID of the target Maintenance Window\.